TheRealMilesLee/ECS251-GroupProject/README.md

 resource efficient.

 ## Dependencies
 This project is built by clang.
-So make sure you have your latest clang installed' before start to build this project
+So make sure you have your latest clang installed before start to build this project.

 ## Installation
 Using the following commands to clone this repository.